garfix/nli-go/README.md

 # NLI-GO

 nli-go is a library, written in Go, that provides a natural language interface to databases.
-It is in fact just my hobby-project, but I am trying hard to make this the best nli system ever created!

-For years to come, this system is not easy to use, not present for production, and not very robust either.
-Still, if you really need an nli, it may be worth your trouble to learn it.
-I think it's pretty cool.
+I use it to experiment with nli techniques.

 ## Demo